West Mesa

-The West Mesa is an elevated landmass lying west of the Rio Grande river, stretching from south of Albuquerque northward to Bernalillo in the U.S. state of New Mexico.
+The West Mesa (New Mexican Spanish: Atrisco) is an elevated landmass lying west of the Rio Grande, and the westside of Albuquerque, stretching from the South Valley northward to Bernalillo and Rio Rancho in the U.S. state of New Mexico.

 The eastern edge of the West Mesa is defined by an escarpment that borders the Rio Grande floodplain.
 The West Mesa also serves as the easternmost extent of the Colorado Plateau in this region.
 The western edge of the mesa is the Rio Puerco near the Laguna Pueblo about 20 mi west of Albuquerque.
-A large portion of the West Mesa is part of Petroglyph National Monument and is bisected by Interstate 40 and Historic Route 66.
+A large portion of the West Mesa is part of Petroglyph National Monument.
+It is bisected by Interstate 40 and Historic Route 66.
 Atrisco Vista (previously named Paseo del Volcan) (NM 347) runs north-south on the West Mesa, connecting I-40/US-66 to Double Eagle II Airport.

 There are numerous subdivisions with new homes being built on the lower portion of the West Mesa as the City of Albuquerque continues to expand further to the west.
 Further west on the mesa are the mobile home communities of Pajarito, located to the south of I-40, and Lost Horizon, located about 1/2 mile north of I-40 and 3 miles west of the Paseo del Volcan interchange.

-The Bernalillo County Correctional Facility and the Sandia Motor Speedway are located on the West Mesa, several miles south of Interstate 40.
+The Bernalillo County Correctional Facility, Cerro Colorado Landfill, and the Sandia Motor Speedway are located on the West Mesa, several miles south of Interstate 40.
 The National Weather Service operates a WSR-88D NEXRAD radar site on the West Mesa near Double Eagle II Airport.

-Subdivisions

-The major subdivisions in the West Mesa area of Albuquerque are:
+Geography

+The West Mesa of Albuquerque is a broad, expansive region situated west of the Rio Grande River, where there is acequia-fed farmland and ranches, rising from the river's floodplain toward the edge of the volcanic escarpment of mesas and arroyos that forms the Mesa itself.
+This region offers commanding views of the Sandia Mountains to the east, the Jemez Mountains to the north, and the Manzano Mountains to the south, creating a dramatic backdrop for the city.

+The westside of the Rio Grande features numerous riverside trails, and acequias for farms and ranches.
+This river area is the location of a New Mexico Department of Game and Fish local governance office, near Paseo del Norte and the Coors Bosque Trail.
+More westward, the region is also home to the Volcanoes—a collection of volcanic cones and lava flows that formed from ancient eruptions, which further distinguish the area.
+These volcanic features are most notable at Petroglyph National Monument, which stretches across the mesa and is a key cultural and historical site.
+The region is divided by numerous arroyos, providing natural boundaries for neighborhoods and creating a distinctive grid of developments.
+This area has experienced rapid urban growth, especially in recent decades, transforming from open spaces to suburban neighborhoods, shopping centers, and parks.